 The Rottle’s torso usually takes more after the Poodle.
 It is lean and streamlined which allow it to nimbly manoeuvre a wide range of environments.

 The Rottweiler genes are most evident in the Rottle’s muscular legs.
 They can build up quite a bit of muscle tissue especially in their front shoulders and hind legs.

 This allows the Rottle to run exceptionally fast.

-The Rottle’s fur almost always takes after the Rottweiler in color.
-It is either all-black or black with a brown or sable-colored trim.
+The Rottle’s fur almost always takes after the Rottweiler in colour.
+It is either all-black or black with a brown or sable-coloured trim.